osate/website/source/osate-releases.md

   1. It also includes the addition of "Real-time Patterns" and "Linearization" to AGREE.
 These new features are documented in the [User's Guide](https://github.com/smaccm/smaccm/raw/master/documentation/agree/AGREE%20Users%20Guide.pdf)
 * ALISA Incremental Assurance
   1. Alisa Assurance View: Color bars replaced by colored count entries ([#21](https://github.com/osate/osate2-core/issues/21))
   1. Removed Assurance Progress View.
-Progress indication already available in Assurance View. ([#20](https://github.com/osate/alisa/issues/20))
+Progress indication already available in Assurance View ([#20](https://github.com/osate/alisa/issues/20))
-  1. Assurance Requirement Coverage now has its own filter selection. ([#22](https://github.com/osate/alisa/issues/22))
+  1. Assurance Requirement Coverage now has its own filter selection ([#22](https://github.com/osate/alisa/issues/22))
-  1. Several bug fixes realted to predicate evaluation and error marker on references that actually have been resolved.
+  1. Several bug fixes related to predicate evaluation and error marker on references that actually have been resolved

 #### Known Issues

   1. Using the AADL Property View to edit property values results in bad formatting
   1. AADL 2.2: Partial end to end flows are not yet supported
-  1. ALISA still has error markers on some references despite correctly resolved - a concurrency issue in the way XText/EMF performs name resolution.
+  1. ALISA still has error markers on some references even though they are correctly resolved

 ### Version 2.2.1 update 03